RamEio/ramy-eid-portfolio/reports/08_final_delivery/mobile_optimization_report.md

 ### Key Issues Identified:
 - ❌ Header navigation bugs on mobile devices
+- ❌ Header not fixed/sticky in mobile view (especially in dark mode)
+- ❌ Header too tall on mobile (logo too large, exceeds 48px height)
+- ❌ Mobile navigation links not displaying properly
+- ❌ Header not hiding/showing based on scroll direction for better mobile UX
 - ❌ Company logos not displaying as round circles in experience section
 - ❌ Poor touch interaction feedback
 - ❌ Hover effects not optimized for mobile